edubart/deb-packages/debian/README.md

 make packages
 ```

-This will build all packages for both amd64/arm64 and make them available in the `apt` directory.
+This will build all packages for both amd64/arm64 and make them available in the `../cdn/apt` directory.

 ## Testing